CFokstuen/HyperskillPythonProjects/README.md

 "You are an owner of a new small corner shop.
 You are doing well and want to determine how much you earned in the first month.
 Create a simple tool that will calculate your net income!"

 My First Project uses integer artimetic, variables, and taking user data.

+### Loan Calculator
+"Personal finances are an important part of life.
+Sometimes you need some extra money and decide to take a loan, or you want to buy a house using a mortgage.
+To make an informed decision, you need to be able to calculate different financial parameters.
+Let’s make a program that can help us with that!"

+Loan Calculator applies mathematics, and explores the use of third-party libraries and modules with simulated financial instruments.
+Additionally, parse arguements, and command-line interface is applied.